Yale-EEB354/finalproject/README.md

 # Title of my project

+This is Dalton by the way.
+I'm auditing, so I won't be doing a final project per-se, but I am exited to be exploring molecular methods.
+What I would like to do is perform a total evidence analysis using the morphological squamate matrix I currently have, adding genomic data to it.
+As well as perfrom the clean-up/gene selection steps outlined in Koch and Thompson's 2020 echinoderm phylogeny.

 ## Introduction and Goals

 The goal of my project is to answer the question, What is...?